RHagenson/swsc/README.md

 ## Insight into Interworkings

-If using this program as blackbox, here are a few things to consider about the interworkings:
+If using this program as a blackbox, here are a few things to consider about the interworkings:

 ### swsc Window Types